albertvaka/nbgf/README.md

 After you have modified a `SaveState` instance, you can persist the changes to disk by calling `saveState.Save()`.

-Note: if you open the same save state twice (ie: passing the same name and number values to `SaveState::Open`), data written to one instance won't be synced to the other!
+Note: if you open the same save state twice (ie: passing the same name and number values to `SaveState()`), data written to one instance won't be synced to the other!

 ## Window properties